Bacon Weave

 Cook the bacon weave in the oven at 375 degrees for about 20 minutes or until desired crispiness or use in a recipe.

-Bacon Weave BLT Recipe
+Bacon Weave for Sandwiches

 As an alternative to making the bacon weave with the full bacon and then slicing to size, you can start by using bacon slices cut in half to make a smaller weave that fits a sandwich.
+Cut the cooked bacon weave to the size of your sandwich bread.

 What can I do with bacon weave?